 Bo is an all-around superstar, so she’s a great fit for any team.
 She’s particularly menacing against most long-range heroes, especially powerful ones like Merida and Robin Hood.
 She excels even further when she has key Support heroes behind her back.
 The most obvious one is Megara, who helps Bo stay in the fight.
 Their partnership is especially effective for taking on melee heroes that Bo would otherwise struggle against.
 Timon & Pumbaa are another good team-up.
 Hakuna Matata helps Bo deal with Merlin more consistently while also giving her great survivability.
 And lastly, Kevin could be a pivotal teammate.
 Bo lacks Tenacity, so Kevin is important for keeping Bo safe from Disables.
 Bo also generally works well with fellow tanks, especially Hercules(Ma) who can give her moments of invincibility.

 Merlin is one of her most consistent counters.
 Her ridiculous stats cause her to be a high-priority target for “Teacher’s Pet”, which is also why Timon & Pumbaa are such important partners for her.
 Bo just struggles with Disables in general.
 Even with her Evasion stat, she can’t really rely on it to avoid CC.
 Should she be afflicted with any status effects, she will suffer the full extent of it.
 Maleficent is problematic, and Gaston even more so when he jumps on her.
 While it’s true that Bo is a potent melee fighter, she sometimes have bad match-ups against certain other melee heroes.
 The Beast often out-muscles her when he goes into a rage.
 Quorra is also a tough match, especially if she heals herself with Eve’s disk.
 Scar is just as problematic.
 Not only would he have the initial advantage, he could also silence her, denying Bo from using her team-wiping spin while giving Scar’s team more time to burst her down.
-Heroes that can force her to turn around are also problematic; Aladdin is quite effective at this, and if Bo turns her back, her Deflection Spin will be directed away from the enemy team, leaving her allies extremely vulnerable.
+Miss Piggy(QH) is an absolute menace who can block Bo’s attempts of using knock back skills, quickly gaining energy to devastate Bo with a barrage of hits.
+Heroes that can force her to turn around are also frustrating to deal with; Aladdin is quite effective at this, and if Bo turns her back, her Deflection Spin will be directed away from the enemy team, leaving her allies extremely vulnerable.

 +Strong early game